BLOG | DATA & ANALYTICS & RISK MANAGEMENT

 Data, Analytics and Risk Management lessons from COVID.

 Aiden Heke, Chief Executive Officer, Decision Inc. Australia

-Apologises for the blatant clickbait headline but we think you will find the COVID analytics insightful, and you may learn a thing or two.
+Apologies for the blatant clickbait headline, but we think you will find the COVID analytics insightful, and you may learn a thing or two.
 Analytics can help us better understand the current COVID situation, the imperative of vaccination, and how we are progressing against the government modelling.
 It may even offer a small ray of hope of an early exit from the lockdown carnage.

 We will consider: